 Head of Performance

-A 1995 graduate of the University of Florida with a Master of Fine Arts in Acting, Lee’s career as an actor has included professional works off and off-off Broadway as well as regionally for Rattlestick Playwrights Theatre, the New York International Fringe Festival, Emelin Theatre, Hippodrome State Theatre, Alhambra Dinner Theatre, Greenbrier Valley Theatre and West Virginia Public Theatre.
+A 1995 graduate of the University of Florida with a Master of Fine Arts in Acting, Lee’s career as an actor has included professional works off and off-off Broadway as well as regionally for Rattlestick Playwrights Theatre, the New York International Fringe Festival, Emelin Theatre, Hippodrome State Theatre, Alhambra Dinner Theatre, Greenbrier Valley Theatre, Destination Producing and West Virginia Public Theatre.
 A member of Actors’ Equity Association since 1996, Lee also served in 2005 as a business representative for Developing Theatre in AEA’s Eastern Division.

 A native of Tennessee, Lee also has a B.S. in Radio-Television Production with an emphasis in Broadcast Journalism from Middle Tennessee State University.